ewaldmire/ascender/docs/debugging/debugging_job_event_performance.md

 6) "asgispecific.2061d193ea1c4dd487d8f455dfeabd6a!"
 ```

-Above is an example of all of the keys in Redis on an climber node.
+Above is an example of all of the keys in Redis on an ascender node.
 Let's focus on 3) and 6).
 3) is the special group we mentioned above.
 The Redis `ZSET` object is created by `channels_redis` to track Django Channel clients subscribed to the `broadcast-group_send` group.
 6) is the queue that holds websocket messages.

 ```
 redis /var/run/redis/redis.sock> zrange asgi:group:broadcast-group_send 0 -1